US-MFG-Demo/WhatTheHack/044-Dapr/Student/Challenge-05.md

 ## Tips

-First open the `src` folder in this repo in VS Code.
+First open the `Resources` folder in this repo in VS Code.
 Then open the [Bindings documentation](https://docs.dapr.io/developing-applications/building-blocks/bindings/) and start hacking away.
 You can use [MailDev](https://github.com/maildev/maildev) for the development SMTP server.
 Then, you will bind to an Azure Logic App to send out emails.

 ## Learning Resources
 - https://docs.dapr.io/developing-applications/building-blocks/bindings/